MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 1. From the left pane, Select **Run and Debug (Ctrl+Shift+D)**.
 1. From the launch configuration dropdown, select `Preview in Teams (Edge)` or `Preview in Teams (Chrome)` .
 Teams Toolkit launches Teams web client in a browser window.
 1. Go to a chat message and select the **Actions and apps** icon.
 In the flyout menu, search for your app.
-1. Select the app from the list and [trigger your search commands from compose message area](/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions?tabs=dotnet#search-commands).
+1. Select your message extension from the list and [trigger your search commands from compose message area](/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions?tabs=dotnet#search-commands).

    :::image type="content" source="../assets/images/Copilot/api-based-me-ttk-invoke-teams.png" alt-text="Screenshot shows that a message extension app  is invoked from the plus icon in the chat  menu and the app is displayed in the flyout menu.":::